jerdog/jmeiss-me-website/content/posts/positioning-devrel-as-a-resource.md

 title: "Positioning DevRel as a Resource, Part 5"
 date: 2023-09-06T14:00:54-05:00
 hero: /images/posts/all-about-positioning.jpg
 description: "Part 5 of a (currently) 6 Part series on Developer Relations, and how we can move it forward into the years to come.
-DevRel is not a revenue-generating organization - it’s a cost center.
-It's important, then, to prove the value of the organization early, and often."
+Building relationships with Developers is what DevRel is all about.
+That means that within your company, you should not be hesitant to be seen as a resource, and even a partner (!!!), to Sales, Marketing, Product, and even Recruiting!"
+summary: "Building relationships with Developers is what DevRel is all about.
+That means that within your company, you should not be hesitant to be seen as a resource, and even a partner (!!!), to Sales, Marketing, Product, and even Recruiting!"
 draft: false
 author:
   name: Jeremy Meiss